Date: 17 Nov 1947

 Albert Welch had lived in Cranborne Crescent in Potter's Bar, Middlesex with his wife and 16-year-old son and had been a railway electrician.

 When he was last seen, before leaving home, it was said that he had spoken of seeking employment in the coal mines.
-During the police investigation, the police went to the Midlands and the northern coalfields in search of Albert Welch on the theory that he could have been working in a coal pit in one of those areas.
+During the police investigation into his initial disappearance, the police went to the Midlands and the northern coalfields in search of Albert Welch on the theory that he could have been working in a coal pit in one of those areas.